 • Parking directions at this link – just click “Volunteer Parking Map”

 • Please plan to arrive 10 – 15 minutes prior to the start of the shift to allow time for all volunteers to check in and begin on time.

 Adult Sign Up

 • Online signup through this link is required and is for adults only

-• https://feedoc.volunteerhub.com/event/index/5211144 Just click the link, click “Sign Up” at the top right corner of the screen, and then create a profile or enter your username and password.
+https://feedoc.volunteerhub.com/Event/Index/7353010 Just click the link, click “Sign Up” at the bottom, and then create a profile or enter your username and password.

 • Each participating adult must complete their own registration and sign up